Quorum 3.0 Update 44 July 21st, 2015

 even if these errors were generated by the underlying virtual machine.

 - Users that find a Java/other error that gives an error message that is

-difficult to understand should get in touch.
+difficult to understand should email the mailing list.
 These issues are easily adjusted

 now without changes to the compiler itself.

 - Fixed a bug that caused Quorum to run forever and need to be killed if an